MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-rm-endpoint.md

 1. Select **Save**.

+<a name="subscription-isnt-listed-service-connection"></a>

+### Subscription isn't listed when creating a service connection

+A maximum of 50 Azure subscriptions are listed in the various Azure subscription drop-down menus (billing, service connection, etc.).
+If you're setting up a service connection and you have more than 50 Azure subscriptions, some of your subscriptions won't be listed.
+In this scenario, complete these steps:

+1. Create a new, native Azure AD user in the Azure AD instance for the Azure subcription.

+1. Set up the Azure AD user so that it has the proper permissions in the Azure subcription to set up Azure DevOps billing or a service connection.
+For more information, see [Add a user who can set up billing for Azure DevOps](../../organizations/billing/add-backup-billing-managers.md).

+1. Add the Azure AD user to the Azure DevOps org with the access level of **Stakeholder** and add them to the **Project Collection Administrators** group (for billing), or ensure that the user has sufficient permissions in the Team Project to create service connections.

+1. Log in to Azure DevOps as this user and set up a billing service connection.
+You'll only see one Azure subcription in the list.

 <a name="autoCreatedSecretExpiration"></a>

-###  Subscription is not listed when creating a Service Connection.
-All other subscriptions are showing, except one.

-There is a limit to the number of Azure Subscriptions we list in the various Azure Subscription pickers (billing, service connection, etc.).
-If the user setting up a connection to an Azure Subscriptions has access to **more than 50**, then some will not be listed.
-In such scenarios, follow the steps mentioned below:

-1. Create a new, native AAD user in the Azure AD of the Azure Subcription.

-1. Set up that AAD user so it has the proper permissions in the Azure Subcription to set up Azure DevOps billing or service connection.
-For more information, see [Add a user who can set up billing for Azure DevOps](../../organizations/billing/add-backup-billing-managers.md).

-1. Add the AAD user to the Azure DevOps org with the access level of **Stakeholder** and add them to the **Project Collection Administrators** group (for billing) or ensure the user has enough rights in the Team Project to create service connections.

-1. Log into Azure DevOps with this user and set up billing service connection.
-You will only see one Azure Subcription in the list.

 ### Automatically created service principal client secret has expired